mahmoud/clastic/docs/tutorial-part2.rst

 let us use cookies for displaying a notice about newly added links.
 At the moment, our ``render_add_entry`` function only redirects to the home page.
-But we want to be able to pass data to the home page rendering function about the new link.
+But we want to pass data to the home page rendering function about the new link.
 We will pass that data over a cookie.

 A middleware can also be registered at the application level rather than for just one route.
+First we add
+a :class:`SignedCookieMiddleware <clastic.middleware.cookie import SignedCookieMiddleware>`
-First we add a signed cookie middleware to our application that reads its secret key from the configuration file:
+to our application that reads its secret key from the configuration file:

 .. code-block:: python

+   from clastic.middleware.cookie import SignedCookieMiddleware

    def create_app():
        ...